jrdevgit/REDCap-Capture-Save-Time/README.md

 	Select whether to log the time in a survey, data entry form, or both.

 * **Select the trigger to log the time:**
 	Select whether to log the time upon saving or submitting a form, or both.
+	For Data Entry forms, "Form Submit" just applies to the Save option "Save and Mark this form as complete", while "Form Save" applies to all other save options
+	For Survey forms, "Form Submit" applies to the "Submit" button, while "Form Save" applies to the "Save & Return Later" button.
+	For Survey forms, "Form Submit" only works when the form is successfully completed.

 * **Select how often to log the time:**
 	Select whether to log just the first time or everytime that the form is saved/submitted.
 This works for surveys that allow participants to return to a completed form.